metabase/metabase/docs/operations-guide/scaling-metabase.md

 Take advantage of Metabase's data exploration tools to learn about your data and preview records in tables so you can dial in on only the records you need to answer your question.

+Be especially mindful when querying data across time or space.
+Do you really need to see data years back, or in all geohashes?

 ### Cache your queries

-You can [configure caching](14-caching.md) on questions to store their results.
+You can [configure caching](../administration-guide/14-caching.md) on questions to store their results.
 Metabase will show users the timestamp for the results, and users can manually refresh the results if they want to rerun the query.
-Caching is a great way to save time (and money) for results that do not update frequently.
+Caching is suitable for results that do not update frequently.

 ### Look for bottlenecks